Cloudxtreme/ridingbytes2.com/src/content/blog/odoo-filename-handling.md

 summary = "Keep the filename and extension of binary files in Odoo"
 +++

+# Odoo: Remember the filename of binary files

 ## Problem

 I wanted to use a binary field to store image data to a custom model.
 Therefore I used a field of the type `Binary` in my model.
-Unfortunately only the base64 encoded file was stored in the database and not the filename.
+Unfortunately only the base64 encoded file was stored in the database but not the filename.
 This resulted in an unknown binary file download with the name of the current model.

 <!--more-->